$8 Trillion Alternative Energy Boom Is a Win for Copper

 Leading the way in electric vehicle technologies, of course, is billionaire entrepreneur Elon Musk’s Tesla Motors, whose $5-billion Gigafactory is currently under construction in Reno, Nevada.
 When production begins on its lithium-ion batteries, it will consume biblical amounts of base metals and other raw materials—so much, in fact, that some analysts question whether world supply can meet demand.
 Besides needing a constant stream of lithium and nickel, the factory will consume a staggering 17 million tonnes of copper, 7,000 tonnes of cobalt (today, worldwide supply is 110,000 tonnes), 25,000 tonnes of lithium (about a fifth of worldwide supply), and 126,000 tonnes of raw graphite (a little over a third of global supply).
 To keep up with such demand, nine new graphite mines will reportedly need to be opened.

-This should come as welcome news for industry-leading base metals mining companies such as Freeport-McMoRan, Rio Tinto, Lundin Mining and Glencore, the last two of which we own in our Global Resources Fund (PSPFX).
+This should come as welcome news for industry-leading base metals mining companies Freeport-McMoRan, Rio Tinto, Lundin Mining and Glencore, the last one of which we own in our Global Resources Fund (PSPFX).

 Airlines Stocks Could Climb as High as 50 Percent